Allium chamaemoly

 Allium chamaemoly, called dwarf garlic, is a species of garlic native to the Mediterranean region and cultivated elsewhere for its pretty flowers and potently aromatic bulbs.
-It is found in the wild in Spain (incl Balearic Is), France (incl Corsica), Malta, Italy (inc Sardinia + Sicily), Greece, the Balkans, Algeria, and Morocco.
+It is found in the wild in Spain (incl Balearic Islands), France (incl Corsica), Malta, Italy (inc Sardinia and Sicily), Greece, the Balkans, Algeria, and Morocco.

 Allium chamaemoly is a small plant growing from an underground bulb.
 Scape is very short or completely absent, so that the umbel forms at ground level.
 Tepals are white, usually with a purple midvein.
 Leaves are flat and grass-like, often with long white hairs.

 Two formal botanical varieties are recognized: